Jump right in and go straight to the best Lego sets with the links below:

 Best Lego sets - character

-Sure, the process is clunkier than we'd like.
-But with a design that's lightning in a bottle for fans of the '80s cartoon and multiple points of articulation which make it easy to pose, there's no arguing with this kit.
-Multiple accessories allow you to personalize your own robot in disguise as well.
+Design: Sure, the process is clunkier than we'd like.
+But heck, the fact Optimus can transform at all is huge.
+When combined with a design that's lightning in a bottle for fans of the '80s cartoon and multiple points of articulation which make it easy to pose, there's no arguing with this kit.
+Multiple accessories allow you to personalize your own Robot in Disguise as well.
 You can equip Optimus with an Energon cube, axe, ion gun, jetpack, or Matrix of Leadership - the choice is yours.

-With that in mind, it's the ultimate slice of fan-service for anyone who grew up on Transformers.
-And even if you didn't, it's still worth checking out; there's some clever engineering behind Optimus Prime.
-In fact, it's one of the more ambitious projects that Lego's put on shelves.
+The bottom line: Lego Optimus Prime is a superb slice of fan-service for anyone who grew up on Transformers.
+And even if you didn't, it's still worth checking out; there's some clever engineering behind this robot.
+Actually, it's one of the more ambitious projects that Lego's put on shelves.

 - Read more: Lego Optimus Prime review